abstractfactory/docs/pipi/src/configuration/registering-software.md

 c:\Windows
 ```

-Now, `notepad.exe` would be accessible via the terminal, but so would everything else residing in that directory.
+Now, `calc.exe` would be accessible via the terminal, but so would everything else residing in that directory.
 Not very minimalistic.
-Let's instead note the absolute path of `notepad.exe` into a `.bat` file and position it in a folder that we will later expose.
+Let's instead note the absolute path of `calc.exe` into a `.bat` file and position it in a folder that we will later expose.

 ```
 $ mkdir c:\bin
-$ echo "c:\Windows\notepad.exe" > c:\bin\notepad.bat
+$ echo "c:\Windows\calc.exe" > c:\bin\calc.bat
 ```

 As good as any.
 Now go ahead and [add this folder to your PATH][PATH].
 By doing it this way, we gain a finer level of control over what is exposed and what is not.

 > `c:\Windows` is included in your PATH by default.
-In fact, that is how you are able to run `notepad`, `calc` and so on directly from `Run..` or a terminal.
+In fact, that is how you are able to run `calc`, `calc` and so on directly from `Run..` or a terminal.

 ### An added benefit

 Separating your executables from their original directory has an added benefit of being separated from its original name.
-Imagine for a second that you were running `notepad 1.0` alongside `notepad 2.0`.
+Imagine for a second that you were running `calc 1.0` alongside `calc 2.0`.
 These two versions are incompatible with each other, so it is important to keep data produced by them separate.

 ```
-$ echo "c:\Windows-7\notepad.exe" > c:\bin\notepad-1.0.bat
+$ echo "c:\Windows-7\calc.exe" > c:\bin\calc-1.0.bat
-$ echo "c:\Windows-8\notepad.exe" > c:\bin\notepad-2.0.bat
+$ echo "c:\Windows-8\calc.exe" > c:\bin\calc-2.0.bat
 ```

 Having added both of these directories to our path would have made it impossible for us to reference a specific version.